Homemade Strawberry Cake

 How to make Strawberry Cake from Scratch

-The secret to buttercream for Strawberry Cake
+The secret to Fresh Strawberry Cake Buttercream

 I spent a whole lot of time trying to make strawberry frosting in my past cake baker life, and I always failed miserably.
 I never got the right ratio of strawberries to sugar and butter in order to get great flavor and also avoid making a shloopy, drippy mess.

-Like I said, failed miserably.
-It wasn’t until I had a lightbulb moment and wondered if freeze-dried strawberries might do the trick.
+I even tried using strawberry puree, but still didn’t love the result.
+And it wasn’t until I had a lightbulb moment and wondered if freeze-dried strawberries might do the trick.
 Spoiler alert: they were perfect.

 We can get freeze-dried strawberries in the dried fruit section of our grocery store, so if you aren’t sure yours carries them, check that section carefully!
 I was surprised to find them there.